infrasonar/remote-access/README.md

-# remote-access
+# InfraSonar Remote Access

-Remote Access using tmate
+Provides a Remote Access container using tmate.

+The container will connect to the tmate server hosted by InfraSonar.

+Use [RAPP](https://github.com/infrasonar/rapp) for managing the conainer.